tuaki/mikro-orm-bug-bun-1.2.7/README.md

 ```

 Try downgrading Bun to 1.2.7 by editing the `compose.yml` and trying the commands above again.
 Everything should work correctly.

+There's the PR https://github.com/mikro-orm/mikro-orm/pull/6564 that fixes this.
+The easiest way to test it is to open `node_modules/@mikro-orm/core/utils/Utils.js` and applying the [single line change](https://github.com/mikro-orm/mikro-orm/pull/6564/files) on line 669.